 Sue Jaye Johnson, Creative Capital Awardee, Funding Your Work and Promoting Your Work Co-Leader

 Sue Jaye Johnson is an award-winning independent journalist and producer.
 In 2011, she spearheaded an unprecedented collaboration between The New York Times, NPR and WNYC to tell the story of the first women to ever box in the Olympic games.
 She is now working on a documentary film about Claressa Shields, the 17-year old from Flint, MI who won the gold medal and a book based on the radio series: Go For It: Life Lessons from Girl Boxers.
-Johnson has won numerous awards for her interactive documentaries about the US Criminal Justice System, the Kurdish Diaspora, an audio archive of the World Trade Center—including a Peabody Award, the Columbia-DuPont Award, and a Creative Capital artist award.
+Johnson has won numerous awards for her interactive documentaries about the US Criminal Justice System, the Kurdish Diaspora, an audio archive of the World Trade Center—including a Peabody Award, the Columbia-DuPont Award, and a Creative Capital artist grant.
 In 2003, she and her husband moved to South Africa where they co-produced Mandela: An Audio History for NPR's All Things Considered and she co-founded Iliso Labantu, a collective of township-based photographers.
 She has taught visual and audio storytelling at Harvard University and Columbia University's Graduate School of Journalism.
 Learn more about her work at suejaye.com.

 Daniel Alexander Jones, Creative Capital Awardee, Strategic Planning and Funding Your Work Co-Leader